CFTs on Riemann Surfaces of genus $g\geq 1$: Rational coordinates

-If $g>1$, one can write $X_g$ as the quotient of $\H$ by a Fuchsian group, but working with a corresponding local coordinate $z$ becomes difficult.
+If $g>1$, one can write $X_g$ as the quotient of $\H^+$ by a Fuchsian group, but working with a corresponding local coordinate $z$ becomes difficult (e.g.\ \cite{FK:1980}, and more recently \cite{Maskit:1999}).
 We shall consider \textit{hyperelliptic} Riemann surfaces $X_g$ only, where $g\geq 1$.
-Such are defined by
+Such surfaces are defined by

 where $p$ is a polynomial of degree $n=2g+1$ (the case $n=2g+2$ is equivalent and differs from the former by a rational transformation of $\C$ only).
-We assume $p$ has no multiple zeros and so $X_g$ is regular.
-A generic point on $X_g$ is determined by a tuple $(x,y)\in\C^2$.
+We assume $p$ has no multiple zeros so that $X_g$ is \textit{regular}.
 Locally we will work with one complex coordinate, either $x$ or $y$.
-A coordinate out of the set of $x$ and $y$ is \textit{locally a good coordinate} if the other can be recovered from it.
-The Inverse Function Theorem cannot be applied to non-contractible neighbourhoods or close to any ramification point. $x$ is a good coordinate away from the ramification points, whereas $y$ is a good coordinate away from the locus where $p'=0$.
+A coordinate on $X_g$ out of the set of $x$ and $y$ is \textit{locally an admissible coordinate} if it defines a chart. $x$ is an admissible coordinate away from the ramification points (where $p=0$), whereas $y$ is admissible away from the locus where $p'=0$.